ferzanagehringer3/Github-Collaboration/README.md

 Save the index.html file after making your changes.

-Step 5: Commit and Push Your Changes
+#### Step 5: Commit and Push Your Changes

-Each partner now commits and pushes their changes to their own branch on GitHub.
+- Each partner now commits and pushes their changes to their own branch on GitHub.
 Follow the manual that has ben shared with you on moodle.

-tep 6: Create a Pull Request (PR) and Merge in Sequence
+#### Step 6: Create a Pull Request (PR) and Merge in Sequence

 After pushing, go to GitHub.
 You'll likely see a banner suggesting you create a pull request.
 The order of merging is crucial here to experience conflicts.

-Partner A (First to Merge):
+**Partner A (First to Merge)**:

-Go to your forked repository on GitHub.
+- Go to your forked repository on GitHub.

-Click Compare & pull request next to your feature/our-mission branch.
+- Click Compare & pull request next to your our_mission branch.

-Ensure the base branch is main and the compare branch is feature/our-mission.
+- Ensure the base branch is main and the compare branch is our_mission.

-Give your PR a clear title (e.g., "Add Our Mission section").
+- Give your PR a clear title (e.g., "Add Our Mission section").

-Add a description if needed.
+- (optional) Add a description.

-Click Create pull request.
+- Click Create pull request.

-Now, click Merge pull request and Confirm merge.
+- Now, click Merge pull request and Confirm merge.

-Then, you can click Delete branch.
+- Then, you can click Delete branch.

-Partner B (Second - Will Encounter Conflict):
+**Partner B** (Second - Will Encounter Conflict):

-Go to your forked repository on GitHub.
+- Go to your forked repository on GitHub.

-Click Compare & pull request next to your feature/our-vision branch.
+- Click Compare & pull request next to your feature/our-vision branch.

-Ensure the base branch is main and the compare branch is feature/our-vision.
+- Ensure the base branch is main and the compare branch is feature/our-vision.

-Give your PR a clear title (e.g., "Add Our Vision section").
+- Give your PR a clear title (e.g., "Add Our Vision section").

-Add a description if needed.
+- (optional) Add a description if needed.

-Click Create pull request.
+- Click Create pull request.

-Now, you will see a message: "This branch has conflicts that must be resolved."
+- Now, you will see a message: "This branch has conflicts that must be resolved."
 Do NOT merge yet.
 Proceed to Step 7.

-Partner C (Third - Will Encounter Conflict):
+**Partner C** (Third - Will Encounter Conflict):

-Go to your forked repository on GitHub.
+- Go to your forked repository on GitHub.

-Click Compare & pull request next to your feature/our-values branch.
+- Click Compare & pull request next to your feature/our-values branch.

-Ensure the base branch is main and the compare branch is feature/our-values.
+- Ensure the base branch is main and the compare branch is feature/our-values.

-Give your PR a clear title (e.g., "Add Our Values section").
+- Give your PR a clear title (e.g., "Add Our Values section").

-Add a description if needed.
+- (optional) Add a description.

-Click Create pull request.
+- Click Create pull request.

-Now, you will also see a message: "This branch has conflicts that must be resolved."
+- Now, you will also see a message: "This branch has conflicts that must be resolved."
 Do NOT merge yet.
 Proceed to Step 7.

-Step 7: Resolve the Merge Conflicts (Partner B then Partner C does this)
+#### Step 7: Resolve the Merge Conflicts (Partner B then Partner C does this)

 Since Partner A's changes are now on main, and Partner B's and C's changes conflict with main, Partner B and C need to resolve this locally.

-Partner B (on your local machine - Resolve First):
+**Partner B** (on your local machine - Resolve First):

 Switch back to your main branch:

-git checkout main
+- git checkout main (you can switch branches in the lower left of your vs code)

-Pull the latest changes from GitHub's main branch (this brings in Partner A's "Our Mission" section):
+- Pull the latest changes from GitHub's main branch (this brings in Partner A's "Our Mission" section):

-git pull origin main
+- git pull origin main (Use the refresh wheel in the bottom left of your VS Code editor)

-Now, switch back to your feature branch:
+- Now, switch back to your feature branch:

-git checkout feature/our-vision
+- git checkout our_vision or again the branch menu at the bottom left.

-Merge the main branch into your feature branch:
+- Merge the main branch into your feature branch: press `ctrl+shift+p` and type `Git: Merge branch`

-git merge main

 Git will now notify you of a merge conflict.
 Open your index.html file in VS Code.
 You will see conflict markers: